Xunnamius/project-utils/packages/plugin-lint/README.md

   recursively linted
 - ⛔ Errors when any two packages share the same `package.json` `name` key
 - ⛔ Errors when any two packages share the same [package-id][12]
-- ⛔ Errors if a package exists on the filesystem but is not present in `package.json` `workspaces`
-  - This check is skipped if `workspaces` entries do not share a common parent/ancestor directory
-- ⚠️ Warns when the [package roots][12] defined in the `package.json`
-  `workspaces` key do not all share a common parent/ancestor directory
-  - This is a problem because it disables the check for packages that exist on the filesystem that are missing corresponding `workspaces` entries
 - ⚠️ Warns when `package.json` contains `dependencies` or `version` keys
   - Given the existence of Next.js projects that might double as monorepos, this warning may be removed in a future version